What do I need for my newborn? What can I live without?

 5. Crib + Sheets - We had one solid crib to last us through 5 babies.
 I'd recommend the same, there's no need to get a new one each time!
 I like the convertible cribs that can turn to toddler beds.
 Don't forget some comfy sheets!

-- Comotomo bottles - Lenny Lemons mamas also recommended these!
+- Comotomo bottles - Our mom tribe also highly recommended these

 8. Boppy Pillow - This was an underestimated gift!
 I got it and thought, I'll never use that thing.
 I was wrong, but if my husband asks just tell him I'm right about everything else, ok?
 The Boppy Pillow was awesome to support the baby for the short time I breastfed and also perfect for bottle feeding down the road.
 My babies also laid in them propped up pretty content just watching me buzz around the room.
 Grab an extra cover too so you can rotate and wash!
 Found some cute ones here!